-It’s a very small, quiet, well-kept cemetery, with a single circular road which allows visitors to drive directly into the park.
-This road circles a grassy oval lawn where most of the stars are buried.
+The circular road that leads into the cemetery circles a grassy oval lawn where most of the stars are buried.

 Just pulling out dead people, nothing to see here.
 Actually these are all empty and are awaiting the ashes of whomever pays to have them stuffed into them.

 Brian Keith (1921-1997), best known for his role on the popular 60’s TV sitcom “Family Affair,” is buried above his daughter, Daisy Keith, who killed herself in May of 1997.
 Brian Keith, suffering from lung cancer & emphysema, shot himself at his Malibu home one month later.
 Sad yet sweet..?

 Janet Leigh (1927-2004).
 Janet will always be remembered as the woman stabbed to death by crazy Norman Bates in the famous shower scene from Alfred Hitchcock’s “Psycho.”